 Purchase tickets and passes in advance VeneziaUnica.com; for groups of students, seniors, and convention participants, see the their website, or call them at +39 041 2424 for details.

-Worth Noting: Too many people first purchase a full-fare ticket on arrival to get to their lodging, only to then buy a Travel Card in addition to it.
-It’s almost always more economical to buy the Travel Card instead of any full-fare ticket, as it will be good during your entire stay.
+Worth Noting: Too many people first purchase a full-fare ticket on arrival to get to their lodging, only to then buy a transit pass in addition to it.
+It’s almost always more economical to buy the transit pass instead of any full-fare ticket, as it will be good during your entire stay.

 ATTENZIONE: VeneziaUnica.com offers advance purchase discounts on a variety of services—though unfortunately, no longer on Travel Cards.
 You may make a VeniceConnected purchase up to four days in advance, and retrieve your pass with the PNR they’ll furnish you from ACTV booths and machines located at city entry points and a variety of stops.

-- Airport – Murano – F Nove – Lido – S.Marco – Staz.
-Marittima Port, Linea BLU
+- Linea BLU: Airport – Murano – F Nove – Lido – S.Marco – Staz.
+Marittima Port

-- Airport – Murano – Lido – San Marco (fewer stops), Lina ROSSA [this line is SEASONAL, Apr-Oct]
+- Linea ROSSA, red: Airport – Murano – Lido – San Marco – Giudecca – Cruise Terminal (fewer stops).
+This line is SEASONAL, mid-Apr thru Oct.

 » POINTERS & PASSENGER ETIQUETTE